BestTimesToVisit.com Logo

 food

 Embrace the 'aperitivo' culture!
-From around 6 PM to 8 PM, bars offer a drink (often a spritz or wine) that comes with a generous buffet of snacks.
-It's a fantastic way to have a light dinner and experience local socializing without breaking the bank.
-Try Navigli district for a lively aperitivo scene.
+From around 6 PM to 8 PM, many bars offer a buffet of snacks and small dishes when you order a drink, turning it into a light dinner.
+Try Navigli district for a lively atmosphere, or Brera for something more chic.

 transport